Leather

 Tommy Hilfiger is a member of Leather Working Group and requires any product labeled with Leather Working Group (LWG) to source its leather from a facility audited by Leather Working Group.

-Chrome-Free Tanned Leather is leather that has been tanned without the use of chrome.
+Chrome-free tanned leather is leather that has been tanned without the use of chromium.

-At a tannery, the hides undergo a tanning process to turn them into leather.
-Historically, natural resources were used, like the bark of certain trees.
-In the 1800s, chromium tanning was developed and allowed for a much faster process that uses leather tanning agents including chrome in their formulations.
-This process has an increased chemical risk when not managed properly.
-Although chrome-free tanned leather is a slower process, the chemical risk from using chrome is eliminated.
+At a tannery, hides undergo a tanning process to be transformed into leather.
+Historically, natural resources, such as the bark of certain trees, were used for this purpose.
+In the 1800s, chromium tanning was developed, which allowed for a much faster tanning process using leather tanning agents that include chrome in their formulations.
+However, this process poses an increased chemical risk if not managed properly.
+Although chrome-free tanned leather involves a slower process, it eliminates the chemical risks associated with using chrome.